 - Are Flea Eggs Hard? - No, they are soft and smooth.

 - Where Do Flea Eggs Accumulate? - The eggs laid by fleas tend to accumulate where the pet spends a lot of time.
 Even though eggs are usually laid on the animal, most fall off because they are smooth.
-So you will usually find most eggs where the pet sleeps or rests.
+You will usually find eggs concentrated in the area where your pet sleeps or rests.

 - Does Frontline Kill Flea Eggs? - No, Frontline is effective only at killing adult fleas and ticks.

 - Does Advantage Kill Flea Eggs? - No, Advantage does not kill flea eggs directly.
-However, Advantage does prevent the eggs from molting into larval fleas.
+However, Advantage does prevent the eggs from maturing into larvae.

 Feel free to leave a comment or question below!